sourcegraph/scip-java/docs/getting-started.md

-By following the instructions on this page, you should be able to generate a [SCIP](https://github.com/sourcegraph/scip) index of your Java codebase using Gradle, Maven, sbt, or Bazel.
+By following the instructions on this page, you should be able to generate a [SCIP](https://github.com/sourcegraph/scip) index of your Java codebase using Gradle, Maven, or Bazel.
 See
 [Supported build tools](#supported-build-tools) for an overview of other build tools that we're planning to support in the future.